 It follows that clause 9 applies to special offers of food or beverages made by a licensee to members of the general public if the food or beverages are provided either at market value, or are otherwise provided in an arm's length transaction in the ordinary course of the licensee's business.
+Such special offers of food or beverages are made by way of promoting the taxpayer's business and in the interests of future custom.
 In particular:

-- The cost to the licensee of "happy hours", where reduced price drinks are provided to customers during a particular time period in an arm's length transaction in the ordinary course of the licensee's business, will be fully deductible. - The cost to the licensee of free drinks, provided on certain days or at certain times to customers or categories of customers selected from members of the general public, is fully deductible if the provision of such free drinks occurs in an arm's length transaction in the ordinary course of the licensee's business. - The cost of providing meals, offered in a "two meals for the price of one" deal, is fully deductible if the meals are provided in an arm's length transaction with customers in the ordinary course of the licensee's business. - The cost to the licensee of drinks provided to customers in "toss the boss" competitions is also fully deductible if the competitor and the licensee have an arm's length relationship.
+- The cost to the licensee of "happy hours", where reduced price drinks are provided to customers during a particular time period in an arm's length transaction in the ordinary course of the licensee's business, will be fully deductible. - The cost to the licensee of free drinks or food or both, provided on certain days or at certain times to customers or categories of customers selected from members of the general public, is fully deductible if the provision of such free drinks or food occurs in an arm's length transaction in the ordinary course of the licensee's business. - The cost of providing meals, offered in a "two meals for the price of one" deal, is fully deductible if the meals are provided in an arm's length transaction with customers in the ordinary course of the licensee's business. - The cost to the licensee of drinks provided to customers in "toss the boss" competitions is also fully deductible if the competitor and the licensee have an arm's length relationship.
 Where this occurs, the free drink prizes are provided in an arm's length transaction in the ordinary course of business.

-Allowances for free drinks for customers
+Allowances to an employee providing free food or drinks for customers

-A licensee may pay a hospitality allowance to an employee, such as a bar manager, to cover the costs of providing free drinks to customers in the ordinary course of business.
+A licensee may pay a hospitality allowance to an employee, such as a bar manager, to cover the costs of providing free drinks or food or both to customers in the ordinary course of business.
 The expenditure on such an allowance is not subject to the 50% deduction limit.
-This is because the drinks are being provided or consumed on the licensee's business premises but not at a party or similar social function or in a reserved area of the premises as contemplated under clause 4(c) of Part A to the Schedule, or are not being provided where there is other than an arm's length relationship with the consumer.
+This is because the drinks or food or both are being provided or consumed on the licensee's business premises but not at a party or similar social function or in an area of the premises reserved for select staff and their guests as contemplated under clause 4(c) of Part A to Schedule 6A.
+Further, the allowances are excluded from the 50% deduction limit by clause 9 of Part B to Schedule 6A as the free food or drinks or both are not being provided where there is other than an arm's length relationship with the consumer.

-The allowance is fully deductible if it is incurred by the licensee in deriving the licensee's gross income or if it is necessarily incurred by the licensee in carrying on a business for the purpose of deriving gross income.
+The allowance is fully deductible if it is incurred by the licensee in deriving the licensee's gross income or if it is necessarily incurred by the licensee in carrying on a business for the purpose of deriving gross income, pursuant to section BD 2(1)(b).